-It is the first of May.
+It is the first of April and coupon payments have just been made.
 Consider the following two bonds issued by the same government and denominated in U.S. dollars:

-- A 3-year, 10% coupon bond, trading at 104.34% of face value and having a yield to maturity of 11.18%.
-Coupon payments are made at the end of March and September. - A 10-year, 10% coupon bond, trading at 102.50% of face value and having a yield to maturity of 10.14%.
+- A 3-year, 10% coupon bond, trading at 104.34% of face value.
+Coupon payments are made at the end of March and September. - A 10-year, 10% coupon bond, trading at 102.50% of face value.
 Coupon payments are made at the end of March and September.
 Ignore transaction costs when answering the following questions.
 All bond prices in the five problems are expressed as a percentage of face value including accrued interest.

 - 11. On May 1st an investor makes an unleveraged \$1,000,000 purchase of the 10-year bond at the price depicted above.
-On June 24th, the investor sells the bond for 106.98% of its face value.
+On June 24th, the investor sells the bond for 106.98% of its face value (including accrued interests).
 Calculate the dollar profit (loss) realized by the investor. - 12.
 Continuing with the previous question, suppose that on June 24th the government defaults on its debts and the 10-year bond trades at 25% of its face value.
 Calculate the dollar profit (loss) realized by the investor. - 13.
 Consider now the case of a global macro hedge fund that uses the long/short strategy.
-The manager of the fund predicts that the yield curve for the sovereign debt of this country will flatten in the coming month or two.
+The manager of the fund predicts that the yield curve for the sovereign debt of this country will steepen in the coming month or two.
 What should the hedge fund do? - 14.
-On June 24th, the 3-year bond trades at 105.23% and the 10-year bond trades at 106.98% of its face value.
+On June 24th, the 3-year bond trades at 105.23% and the 10-year bond trades at 106.98% of its face value, both including accrued interests.
 Calculate the dollar profit (loss) realized by the hedge fund assuming that each position that the hedge fund takes is for \$1,000,000. - 15.
 Continuing with the previous question, suppose that on June 24th, and in the midst of a financial crisis, the government defaults on all of its debts and that each bond now trades at 25% of its face value.
 Calculate the dollar profit (loss) realized by the hedge fund.